MicroWebStacks/astro-markdown-render/content/main/readme.md

 ```

 ## Image
-Images are encapsulated inside a component that can open them in a Modal full view.
+Images are encapsulated inside a component that can open them in a Modal full view for Pan and zoom function.

 ![astro markdown render](./astro-markdown-render-small.webp)